kromerm/adfdataflowdocs/PreviewLimitations.md

 * Blob & Azure Data Warehouse are only Sinks supported at this time
 * Debug in Data Flow is not yet enabled.
 For now, Debug Data Flows by adding a Data Flow activity to a pipeline and debug from pipeline.
 * Data Flow uses Azure Databricks as the execution engine.
 You must stand-up an Azure Databricks workspace first for Data Flow to work.
+* The Microsoft Azure Data Factory team will push frequent updates to the service.
+This can result in interuptions in the service and can invalidate Data Factories that you've built with this ADF version.
+* Factories built on this new ADF version with Data Flows enabled are NOT meant for production
+* There is no formal support or SLA associated with the prviate preview of Data Flow in ADF
+* All questions, requests and support must go through this email alias: adfdataflowext@microsoft.com